qisunxu/qisunxu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts-->
 ---

-Haitao Xu is a Ph.D. candidate in computer science at Cleveland State University (advised by [Prof. Jingru Zhang](https://zhangatcs.github.io)), Cleveland, Ohio.
-His research interests include algorithms and data structures, combinatorial optimization, and operations research.
-Besides, he has 5+ years of C/C++ developer experience in analysis, application development, maintenance, and system programming.
-Exposure to different domains like banking and video conferencing.
+Qi Sun is a master student in computer science at Cleveland State University (advised by [Prof. Jingru Zhang](https://zhangatcs.github.io)), Cleveland, Ohio.
+Her research interests include algorithms and data structures, combinatorial optimization, and operations research.